Pietrostat193/Public-Vecchia-Approximation-for-multifidelity-models/Datasets/Readme.md

    Dataset used in **Section 3.2 – Real Data Experiment** of the paper.

 2. **SyntheticDatasetGeneration**
    Scripts used to generate the synthetic datasets for **Section 3.1 – Synthetic Data Experiment**.
+(Preprint Version, paper version is into another folder.)